Ngin Marady: Early life

-Ngin was born on October 27, 1999, and grew up in Phnom Penh.
-She works as a model and professional actress.
-As an ally, she uses her platform to campaign against discrimination against the LGBTQ community.
-In 2016, Ngin started working for Revlon Cambodia.
-She is also the brand ambassador of a famous brand in Cambodia.
+She works as a model and professional actress, and campaigns against discrimination against the LGBTQ community.
+In 2016, Ngin began working for Revlon Cambodia.

-Ngin is not new to the world of beauty pageants, having previously participated in the Miss Cat of the City 2016 event and won the 'Best in Catwalk' award.
+Ngin has previously participated in Miss Cat of the City 2016 and won the 'Best in Catwalk' award.

 Pageantry

 Miss Universe Cambodia 2021

-On October 28, 2021, Ngin competed with 19 other candidates at Miss Universe Cambodia 2021 in Phnom Penh, where she won the following special awards as Best in Swimsuit and Best in Interview.
-At the end, Marady was crowned Miss Universe Cambodia 2021 by the previous titleholder Sarita Reth.
+On October 28, 2021, Ngin won against 19 other candidates at Miss Universe Cambodia 2021 in Phnom Penh, and also won the special awards of, Best in Swimsuit and Best in Interview.
+She was by the previous titleholder Sarita Reth.

 Miss Universe 2021

 As Miss Universe Cambodia 2021, Marady represented Cambodia at Miss Universe 2021 in Eilat, Israel, where she failed to place in the semifinals.
 During the national costume competition, she unintentionally garnered the attention of the media when the back part of her intricate costume broke off and fell to the ground, requiring the organizers to assist her and intervene for nearly 5 minutes during the live broadcast.